 - Two-Factor Identification: Many financial institutions now offer a 2nd level of security in order to sign onto their website.
 If enrolled in Two-Factor identification, you will receive a unique code (typically via a text message) once you correctly input your online credentials (username and password).

 - Password Management: Never save your passwords or username to your computer, tablet, or smartphone.
-For some great insight into creating and managing passwords, take a look at our June 14th bog post titled “The Password Balancing Act.”
+Learn more about creating and managing passwords.

 As the President and CEO of the Identity Theft Resource Center, Eva Velasquez, says:

 There are two kinds of consumers — those who know they’ve been breached, and those who don’t.Eva Velasquez